liuchenglab/liuchenglab.github.io/_pages/about.md

     <div style="margin-bottom: 20px;">
         <h2 style="color: #333; border-bottom: 2px solid #ddd; padding-bottom: 5px;">Biography</h2>
-        <p>Dr. Liu received his PhD from the Department of Mechanical Engineering at Stanford University.
-He obtained his M.Sc. in Aeronautics and Astronautics from Stanford University in 2015 and his B.Sc. in Aircraft Design and Engineering from Nanjing University of Aeronautics and Astronautics (NUAA) in 2013.</p>
+        <p>Prof. Liu received his PhD from Stanford Structures and Composites Lab (SACL) in the Department of Aeronautics and Astronautics at Stanford University.
+He obtained his M.Sc. in Aeronautics and Astronautics from Stanford University in 2015 and his B.Sc. in Aircraft Design and Engineering, from Nanjing University of Aeronautics and Astronautics (NUAA) in 2013.</p>
     </div>

     <div style="margin-bottom: 20px;">